Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Introduction

-In this paper, we analyze the phase transitions that occur in the \textit{logistic} GOL~\cite{Ibrahimi2019}: an extension inspired by the logistic map~\cite{May1976}, where a control parameter changes the rate of update of sites by expanding the initially binary state space into a Cantor set.
-As the parameter `drifts' the system away from Conway's GOL, its asymptotic dynamics transitions from a sparse-inactive (I) phase (like Conway's GOL) to a sparse-active (II), and then a dense-active (III) phase.
+In this paper, we analyze the scale-invariant dynamics that emerge due to the phase transitions occurring in the logistic GOL~\cite{Ibrahimi2019}: a deterministic extension inspired by the logistic map~\cite{May1976}, where a control parameter changes the rate of update of sites by expanding the initially binary state space into a Cantor set.
+Such a self-similar state space consequently allows for `slower' interactions among sites, giving rise to dynamical trajectories different from Conway's GOL.
+As we tune the control parameter, we observe that the asymptotic dynamics of this system change from a sparse-static (I) phase (initially similar to Conway's GOL) to a sparse-dynamic (II), and then to a dense-dynamic (III) phase.
 We identify the points that separate these three distinct dynamical regimes numerically and study their critical properties by in-depth analyses of cluster dynamics.
-We find that the critical point separating phases I and II defines the bound of a peculiar form of self-organized criticality in the sparse-active phase, where quiescent clusters surrounded by activity follow a power-law distribution.
-Moreover, detailed cluster analyses at the critical point separating phases II and III, indicate a deterministic, continuous percolation transition.
-Interestingly, the identified percolation exhibits a Fisher exponent below two, differing from random percolation models and aligning with no enclave percolation \cite{Hu2016}.
-Beyond showcasing critical behavior in deterministic dynamical systems, the logistic GOL introduces a broad range of deterministic tunability.
-This tunability allows for precise control of the cluster shapes and the `fatness' of cluster size distributions, studied here for the first time in a variation of GOL.
+We find that the critical point separating phases I and II defines the boundary of a peculiar form of self-organized criticality in the sparse-dynamic phase, where quiescent clusters surrounded by active sites follow a power-law distribution (Fisher exponent $\tau \simeq 2.9$).
+Moreover, detailed cluster analyses at the critical point separating phases II and III ($\tau \simeq 1.81$), indicate a deterministic percolation transition.

-The paper is organized as follows.
-In Sec.~\ref{sec:model} we discuss how we extend Conway's GOL to the logistic GOL.
-In Sec.~\ref{sec:critical}, we report results from simulations of the logistic GOL and identify the different asymptotic dynamical regimes separated by critical points.
-In Sec.~\ref{sec:cluster_analysis}, we perform extensive cluster analyses and to study the percolation transition between phases II and III, whereas in Sec.~\ref{sec:cluster_size} we investigate both critical points in terms of their power-law cluster size distributions.
-Lastly, in Sec.~\ref{sec:discussion} we provide a summary and discussion on the deterministic critical behavior identified in the logistic GOL.